GANs for Medical Image Synthesis: An Empirical Study: Experiments and Results

 The last column of Table \ref{tab_fid_dice} contains the Dice score obtained on the {\em real} test set of each dataset.
 Unsurprisingly, as suggested by the FID scores, StyleGAN and SPADE GAN achieve the highest Dice scores on all the datasets with StyleGAN reaching 87\% Dice on the ACDC dataset, 2\% less than when training with the original data.

 These results reveal three important things about GANs in medical imaging.
 First, simpler models such as DCGAN, LSGAN, WGAN, and HingeGAN perform systematically poorly on every dataset despite intensive hyperparameter search.
-This suggest that these models are ill-suited for medical imaging applications.
+This suggest that these models might be ill-suited for medical imaging applications.

-Second, despite their visual similarity, GAN-generated datasets do not have the same richness than real dataset.
-This is illustrated by the fact that despite being trained on far more images, none of the GAN Dice score equals or outperform the ones obtained on the original dataset.
+Second, despite their visual similarity, GAN-generated datasets do not have the same richness as real datasets.
+This is illustrated by the fact that despite being trained on far more images, none of the GAN Dice score equals or outperforms the ones obtained on the original datasets.
+Moreover, the generated datasets, when used as augmentation data, achieve similar performance to traditional augmentation techniques (rotations, shifts, flips) illustrated by the Dice score of training with a mix of the original data and generated data and the augmented original data only.

 Third, while the FID score is a good proxy to distinguish the {\em best} methods from the {\em least effective} ones, it does not correlate well with an application score such as Dice.
 For example, the FID score of 29.06 of StyleGAN on Sliver07 suggest that the produced images are much more accurate than those of SPADE GAN (FID=47.62).
 However, the resulting Dice scores show that SPADE GAN is significantly better than any other model.
 A similar comment can be made for IDRID and ACDC as StyleGAN and SPADE GAN got similar Dice score but very different FIDs.
 As for the FID score of 1.09 obtained by SPADE GAN, the associated 82\% Dice score suggest that the network has most likely memorized the training set.
 This might be attributed to the small size of the IDRID dataset as well as the simple shape of the input segmentation mask.